CyVerse-learning-materials/SciApps_guide/step3.rst

      ..
 Tip::
-       In the right panel, each job name is designated with a number and an app id (e.g. 1: SNAP-0.0.1).
-Outputs (e.g. my.all.hmm) are displayed after clicking the job name and job status will be displayed after clicking the (i) icon.
+       In the right panel, each analysis job is designated with a number and an app id (e.g. 1: SNAP-0.0.1).
+Outputs (e.g. my.all.hmm) are displayed after clicking the job name and job status is displayed after clicking the (i) icon.

        |status|

        From left to right, there are three icons next to each job name:

        - **Checkbox**: If checked, the analysis will be added to the workflow building page